BaherSalama/BaherSalama.github.io/content/_index.md

 {% end %}

-A software engineer with love in all things programming
+A software engineer with love for all things programming